 Tender butternut squash noodles are the perfect base for this smoky, Mexican take on the classic pasta dish, carbonara.
-A creamy sauce with a kick, broccoli, crispy bacon, and cilantro, make for a comforting dish that’s healthy and quick to make.
+This Butternut Squash Carbonara features a creamy sauce with a kick, broccoli, crispy bacon, and cilantro to create a comforting dish that’s healthy and quick to make.

 If it means anything, G said this was one of his favorite recipes that I’ve made for ZK to date.
 So either this is a hit, or he’s hated everything else I’ve made. 🙂 I’ll leave that call up to you.

 - Prep Time: 10 mins

 - Yield: Serves 2 as a main dish or 4 as a side dish (4 cups)

 1 medium butternut squash, base removed, neck peeled and spiralized (yield 1 lb. noodles)